Bursaries

 Submitting an application

 Individuals currently applying for a place on the ICCA Bar Course are also eligible to apply for the award of a bursary.
-This must be done using the secure web portal (see links below) by the extended closing date of 31 January 2024.
+This must be done using the secure web portal (see links below) by the extended closing date of 31 January 2025 (NB: applications will open on Monday 14 October 2024).

 Applicants can only apply for one bursary funded by one Specialist Bar Association (SBA), and will be asked to select an SBA at the start of the process.
 Multiple applications made by the same individual will result in all applications being discounted.